 Use a Clear Call to Action

-In the midst of web development, you should steer clear of unclear call to actions (CTA).
+In the midst of web development, you should steer clear of the unclear call to actions (CTA).
 In order to increase conversions, you need to make your audience aware of the next step.
 Once you have decided what action they need to take next, make one compelling and clear call to action.
-Your CTA serves as a prompt to take the next step—and with a clear and action provoking CTA, your audience will do just that.
+Your CTA serves as a prompt to take the next step—and with a clear and action-provoking CTA, your audience will do just that.

 Capture Your Audience with a Compelling Story

 When you incorporate your brand with your content, you truly have a chance to captivate your audience in a different light.
 Taking your brand and adding in a story will make a memorable experience for your audience.
 You need to demonstrate that your audience can trust you and relate to you.
 Maybe you won’t get a conversion at the moment but you might in the future.

 Keep Your Blogging Relevant

 Your Blog is no different than your site and the same rules should apply.
 Blogs can be a little less formal but should still contain relevant information.
 A blog is not a good place to just share a picture of a kitten you thought was cute, but if you can somehow make it relevant to your business and your audience then by, all means do so.
 Blogging can also be used for website optimization including an SEO strategy, so be sure to make your blog posts frequent and relevant.
 The more relevant information you have, the more they will continue to return to you.

 Generate Traffic with Keywords